DMacMakes/dmdocs/content/en/torrens/ise102/week10b/index.md

 * _**CORE**_

   1. Complete the remaining TODOs, adding up/down movement.
   2. Try changing the moveEveryNFrames to different values, see how the speed changes.
-3. 3.
-Try the same with just the FPS values.
+  3. Try the same with just the FPS values.
   4. Question: Which offers more fine-grained speed control?
 Why?

 * _**ADVANCED**_
   * Set FPS to 180.
 What value for moveEveryNFrames will move you 20 times per second?
   * Set moveEveryNFrames to 15.What framerate value would make snakey cross the level in approx 1.8 seconds?

+* _**DELIVERY**_
 1. **Zip the solution**  like you would for an assessment submission, taking care to **delete cache folders** like Debug and x86
 2. **Email** to Danny by **midday Monday, November 23rd**.